 Honsenji Temple This ancient temple was established by Kukai, founder of the Shingon Sect of Buddhism, over the Daido era (around 810).
 In front of the temple gates sits the first of six Jizo statues of Edo built to protect travelers on the road to and from Edo.
 The large temple bell is known because was taken abroad to Europe at the end of the Edo period and brought back after enduring many vicissitudes.
-In the grounds of the temple lies also the "Shinagawa Chaya", a cafe where you can take a rest.

-the old Tokaido road to the temple grounds.
+There are no significant level differences from the old Tokaido road to the temple grounds.
 Though the paths on the temple grounds are slate-paved, there are three steps leading to the Main Hall, and a stairway leading to the Bell Tower.
 However, the Yakushi Hall (red ink stamps place) is accessible.

 TEL 03-3474-3495

 ¥ Free entry to grounds

 Sate open 9:00 - 17:00

 None

-About

 OTA CITY Tourist Information Center

-Ota-ku, home to Haneda Airport, is known as a lively and warm place where you can see the real Japan.
-At the Center, visitors can experience different aspects of Japanese culture such as wearing kimono and participating in a tea ceremony (note that the amount of time needed and the fees differ by the individual activity).
+About Ota-ku, home to Haneda Airport, is known as a lively and warm place where you can see the real Japan.
+The center offers free Japanese cultural experiences, such as kimono dressing and calligraphy (Time required varies by activity).
 Centering on introducing sightseeing spots in Ota-ku, there are also exhibits and corners selling local products such as gifts and handicrafts to send out information closely related to the area.